 When your job is posted to Indeed, whether through one of these platforms or directly, and it’s not sponsored, it IS technically live.

-Deep in the search results, behind sponsored listings, newer postings, and anything the algorithm deems more relevant.
+But it’s buried deep in the search results, behind sponsored listings, newer postings, and anything the algorithm deems more relevant.

 So very few people are actually seeing it unless you’re paying to promote it.